diveshkumar2233/ChatGPT-Clone/README.md

 > Note: this is hosted on Render's free tier, so the app may take 30–60 seconds to wake up if it's been idle.

+## What This Is

+A production-style, self-hosted chat assistant that doesn't rely on a single monolithic LLM call.
+Instead, incoming messages are routed through a small graph of specialized agents (RAG, web search, general chat) built on LangGraph, so each type of query is handled by the component best suited for it — retrieved document context, live web results, or plain conversation — while conversation state persists across turns via SQLite.

 ## Features

 - Chat with a multi-agent AI system powered by Google Gemini
-- Multiple specialized agents (e.g. router, RAG agent, web-search agent, general chat agent) coordinated via LangGraph
+- Multiple specialized agents (router, RAG agent, web-search agent, general chat agent) coordinated via LangGraph
 - Stream responses in real time
 - Upload documents such as PDF, DOCX, TXT, MD, PY, and CSV
 - Use uploaded files as context through RAG